maksimKorzh/tapelang/README.md

     /              write file "out.txt" containing string stored at the data pointer (until zero cell is encountered)
     \              read file "out.txt" and store it at the data pointer

     [	           if the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching "]" command

     ]	           if the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command

-# Build
+# Build & Run

-    sudo apt-get install libncurses5-dev libncursesw5-dev      to install ncurses library gcc tapelang.c -o tl -lncurses                             to compile with GCC
+    sudo apt-get install libncurses5-dev libncursesw5-dev      to install ncurses library gcc tapelang.c -o tl -lncurses                             to compile with GCC tl hello.tl                                                to run a given file